mixpanel/docs/pages/docs/reports/insights/metrics.md

 # Metrics

+## Overview
-The Insights Report supports 6 different metric types and allows you to combine them in a single report for analysis.
+The Insights Report supports 6 different metric types, which you can combine under a single report for your analysis.

 ## Metric Types